Kaldei/KCN/content/killchain/2_Vuln_Assessment.md

 The scanner will be accessible at: [https://127.0.0.1:8834/](https://127.0.0.1:8834/)

-To use the scanner, you need to create an account.
+To use the scanner, you need to create an account.</br>
 You can create a free Nessus Essentials account here: [https://fr.tenable.com/products/nessus/nessus-essentials](https://fr.tenable.com/products/nessus/nessus-essentials)

 ---